PennLINC/aslprep/CONTRIBUTING.md

 *ASLPrep* is maintained by a growing group of enthusiastic developers&mdash;
 and we're excited to have you join!
-Most of our discussions will take place on open [issues][link_issues].
+Most of our discussions will take place on open [issues](https://github.com/PennLINC/aslprep/issues).

-We also encourage users to report any difficulties they encounter on [NeuroStars][link_neurostars], a community platform for discussing neuroimaging.
+We also encourage users to report any difficulties they encounter on [NeuroStars](https://neurostars.org), a community platform for discussing neuroimaging.

 We actively monitor both spaces and look forward to hearing from you in either venue!